Jay A. Johnson

 Assistant Chief Radakovich holds an Associate’s Degree in Police Science from WCTC and a Bachelor’s Degree in Business Management from Wisconsin Lutheran College.
 He is a graduate of the Senior Executives in State and Local Government program at Harvard University, the School of Police Staff and Command at Northwestern University and the IACP - Leadership in Police Organizations program.
 AC Radakovich also holds the designation of Certified Public Manager through the University of Wisconsin.

-Captain Licht holds a Bachelor of Science in Criminal Justice Administration from Mount Scenario College.
-He is a graduate of the International Association of Chiefs of Police - Leadership in Police Organizations program and has earned the designation of Certified Public Manager through the University of Wisconsin – Madison.
-He is a graduate of the FBI National Academy, Class #264.
+Captain Borchardt holds a Bachelor of Science in Criminal Justice from the University of Wisconsin - Eau Claire.
+He has earned the designation of Certified Public Manager through the University of Wisconsin - Madison and is a recent graduate of the Northwestern School of Police Staff and Command, Class #518.

 Captain / Early Shift Commander